gulrak/rlImGui/README.md

 This file has a converter to change Raylib colors into ImGui Colors

 ## Icon Fonts
 The extras folder has files to help add icon fonts into ImGui.
-Functions to load the font and #defines for the font glyps are included in each header.
+Functions to load the font and #defines for the font glyphs are included in each header.

 ### Font Awesome
 This is a header in the extras folder to add icons from Font Awesome into ImGui.